sudoyashi/Joshis-Garage/_posts/2023-07-25-mr2uesday-july-meet.markdown

 Polaroids don't last forever; the print won't last without further protection from dust and UV.
 But the dated and aging nature of the print is part of its charm.
 Polaroid film costs about $2.25 a shot, but they are worth the price.

 Unfortunately, my beat-up digital camera didn't fare that well that day!
-It has a massive scratched area, and I keep forgetting about it, since the lens flare issues get worse when the sun is out.
-I managed to shoot around it for the most part, but I need to trade away this lens asap.
+It has a massive scratched area, and I keep forgetting about it, it causes the left part of the image to get a little obscured with extra light, making a ghosting effect on the final image.
+I try to avoid the sun when possilbe, but sometimes it's inevitable.

 Most of the meet went by smoothly.
 Then we lined up for a shoot of the gang.
 Mike was arranging everyone together with a few of the other guys and as the final cars got in order, everyone wanted to take a picture.
 Why not, the setup was solid.
 The trouble was that there were so many cars, you couldn't see everyone.
 But thanks to the help of a fellow stranger in his blue Toyota Tacoma, he offered to let us stand on his truck bed to get a better viewing angle.
 I didn't catch his name, but we appreciated that he offered to let us get a top-down view.